NEW ZEALAND

 I focus on the memory

-of how the canoe used to be;
+of how the craft used to be;

 an albatross of the sea

-on our trip north,
+from going on our trip north,

 all the way to Hauraki,

-The wreck of Te Whakapu
+The wreck of Te Whakapū

-In about 1800, the young Tuhoe chief Te Ngahuru refurbished the beautifully carved old "Te Whakapu" war canoe and set out from Maketu with some 40 of his men to paddle it north to Tauranga, Whangamata, Whitianga, around the Coromandel peninsular into the Hauraki Gulf and back home again, a round trip of nearly 600 km.
+In about 1790, the young Tuhoe chief Te Ngahuru refurbished the beautifully carved old "Te Whakapu" war canoe and set out from Maketu with some 40 of his men to paddle it north to Tauranga, Whangamata, Whitianga, around the Coromandel peninsular into the Hauraki Gulf and back home again, a round trip of nearly 600 km.

 Paddling around Maukaha